Interview transcript available below.

 Kurt: Oh, wow.
 Nice.

-Julie: Maybe I’ll be punished.
-But as I was General president, she was called to be a Ward Relief Society president.
+Julie: Maybe I’ll be punished, or blessed with that.
+But as I was General President, she was called to be a ward Relief Society president.
 And it was in a young growing ward.
 There were 280 sisters in that ward [00:23:00] when it was finally divided.

 They were 60% under the age of 35.
 That meant she had at least two babies born a week one or two mothers on bed rest.
 Plus, then she had the other 40% that were the older ladies like me with cancer, and the heart attacks, and other challenges that were happening.
 Her first PPI with her bishop, she sat down and said, “Here’s our statistics.”

-Kurt: And she was able to better understand the bishop’s vision, that he had a vision more focused on those people.
+Kurt: And she was able to understand the bishop’s vision better, that he had a vision more focused on those people.

 Julie: Well, again, go back to this one leadership lesson.
 The Lord builds his church by building people.
 One of those people is the bishop.